-15. Defendants are individuals and/or business entities of unknown makeup, all of whom, upon information and belief, either reside and/or operate in foreign jurisdictions, or redistribute products from the same or similar sources in those locations and/or ship their goods from the same or similar sources in those locations to shipping and fulfillment centers within the United States to redistribute their products from those locations.
+15. Defendants are individuals and/or business entities of unknown makeup, the majority of whom, upon information and belief, either reside and/or operate in foreign jurisdictions, or redistribute products from the same or similar sources in those locations and/or ship their goods from the same or similar sources in those locations to shipping and fulfillment centers within the United States to redistribute their products from those locations.
 Defendants have the capacity to be sued pursuant to Federal Rule of Civil Procedure 17(b).
-Defendants target their business activities towards consumers throughout the United States, including within this District through the operation of Internet based e-commerce stores via the Internet marketplace website Wish.com under the Seller IDs.
+Defendants target their business activities towards consumers throughout the United States, including within this district through the operation of Internet based e-commerce stores via Internet marketplace websites under the Seller IDs.